ParisNeo/lollms_client/README.md

 *   📝 **Advanced Structured Content Generation:** Reliably generate structured JSON output from natural language prompts using the `generate_structured_content` helper method, enforcing a specific schema.
 *   💬 **Advanced Discussion Management:** Robustly manage conversation histories with `LollmsDiscussion`, featuring branching, context exporting, and automatic pruning.
 *   🧠 **Persistent Memory & Data Zones:** `LollmsDiscussion` now supports multiple, distinct data zones (`user_data_zone`, `discussion_data_zone`, `personality_data_zone`) and a long-term `memory` field.
 This allows for sophisticated context layering and state management, enabling agents to learn and remember over time.
-*   ✍️ **Automatic Memorization:** A new `memorize()` method allows the AI to analyze a conversation and extract key facts, appending them to the long-term `memory` for recall in future sessions.
+*   ✍️ **Structured Memorization:** The `memorize()` method analyzes a conversation to extract its essence (e.g., a problem and its solution), creating a structured "memory" with a title and content.
+These memories are stored and can be explicitly loaded into the AI's context, providing a more robust and manageable long-term memory system.
 *   📊 **Detailed Context Analysis:** The `get_context_status()` method provides a rich, detailed breakdown of the prompt context, showing the content and token count for each individual component (system prompt, data zones, message history).
 *   ⚙️ **Standardized Configuration Management:** A unified dictionary-based system (`llm_binding_config`) to configure any binding in a consistent manner.
 *   🧩 **Extensible:** Designed to easily incorporate new LLM backends and modality services, including custom MCP toolsets.